 - First, choose where you will cut the stem of your plant.
-You will want your cutting to have 2-3 leaves and 2-3 expose nodes at the bottom of the cutting.
+You will want your cutting to have 2 to 3 leaves and 2 to 3 expose nodes at the bottom of the cutting.

 - Using a pair of sharp, sterilized pruning shears or scissors cut the stem and separate your cutting.

-- Remove the bottom leaves from your cutting, leaving just 2-3 leaves at the top.
+- Remove the bottom leaves from your cutting, leaving just 2 to 3 leaves at the top.

-- Set the cutting aside for 12-24 hours to allow the cut edge to callous over.
+- Set the cutting aside for 12 to 24 hours to allow the cut edge to callous over.